Alfred Packer: Death

-Alfred Packer died on April 23, 1907, aged 65, in Deer Creek, Jefferson County, Colorado.
+Alfred Packer died on April 23, 1907, aged 65, in or near Phillipsburg, Colorado in Jefferson County, Colorado.
 The cause of his death was cited as "Dementia – trouble & worry", although his clinical cause of death has been described as the result of a stroke.
 Packer is today widely rumored to have become a vegetarian before his death and was reported by those who knew him as a man rich with stories and well-liked by children.
 He lived modestly and was reported to be a charitable man.

 Remains

 Packer was interred in Littleton, Colorado.
 His grave is marked with a veteran's tombstone listing his original regiment in 1862, which is a replacement, as his original grave marker was stolen.
-His first name is listed as Alfred on his headstone, as opposed to the actual spelling of Alferd, but he is known to have gone by both in life.
+His first name is listed as Alfred; he is known to have gone by both "Alfred" and "Alferd" in life.
 He was never successful in getting an official state pardon for his crimes.

 The Littleton Cemetery Association cemented over Packer's grave in 1973 to deter grave robbing and vandalism.
 Despite their belief that his corpse is intact, claims have been made by Edward Meyer, the Vice-President of Exhibits and Archives for the Ripley's Believe It or Not!
 Museum, that they are in possession of Packer's dissected skull, which they bought from an anonymous party for a reported sum of $20,000.
 No statement was made as to how they verified the authenticity of the skull, which is partially mummified, other than to state that the seller's information regarding its origin was sufficient.

 If the skull in question does belong to Packer, it is presumed that his head was removed from his body shortly before or after his burial, was then dissected with the brain being removed for study, and was then preserved through an arsenic curing process.
 It is then said to have fallen into the hands of a traveling sideshow, which displayed it, until it was later sold to a private party who in turn later sold it to Ripley's.
 As of 2008, the skull is reported to be at the Ripley's Museum in San Antonio, Texas, following its relocation from their New Orleans facility in the wake of Hurricane Katrina.